-Wi-Fi stands for Wireless Fidelity.
-Wi-Fi is based on the IEEE 802.11 family of standards and is primarily a local area networking (LAN) technology designed to provide in-building broadband coverage.
+WiFi stands for Wireless Fidelity.
+WiFiIt is based on the IEEE 802.11 family of standards and is primarily a local area networking (LAN) technology designed to provide in-building broadband coverage.

-Wi-Fi has become the defacto standard for last feet broadband connectivity in homes, offices, and public hotspot locations. systems can typically provide a coverage range of only about 1,000 feet from the access point.
+WiFi has become the de facto standard for last mile broadband connectivity in homes, offices, and public hotspot locations.
+Systems can typically provide a coverage range of only about 1,000 feet from the access point.

-One significant advantage of Wi-Fi over WiMAX and 3G is the wide availability of terminal devices.
-A vast majority of laptops shipped today have a built-in Wi-Fi interface.
-Wi-Fi interfaces are now also being built into a variety of devices, including personal data assistants (PDAs), cordless phones, cellular phones, cameras, and media players.
+One significant advantage of WiFi over WiMAX and 3G is its wide availability of terminal devices.
+A vast majority of laptops shipped today have a built-in WiFi interface.
+WiFi interfaces are now also being built into a variety of devices, including personal data assistants (PDAs), cordless phones, cellular phones, cameras, and media players.